Ernie Harwell: Early life and career

 as a sergeant.
-During his enlistment he was stationed in Camp Lejeune as a writer for The Globe base newspaper, and later in Washington, D.C. as a writer for Leatherneck magazine.
+During his enlistment he was stationed in Camp Lejeune as a writer for The Globe, and later in Washington, D.C. as a writer for Leatherneck.

 Brooklyn Dodgers, New York Giants, and Baltimore Orioles

 The Crackers were a Class AA team, two rungs below the majors.
 Nonetheless, Harwell had achieved considerable notoriety due to the Crackers airing their games on WSB, a 50,000-watt station that reached much of the eastern half of the United States at night.
 Brooklyn Dodgers general manager and part-owner Branch Rickey was impressed enough with Harwell that he believed he would be an appropriate substitute for longtime Dodgers announcer Red Barber, who was recuperating from a bleeding ulcer.

-He traded catcher Cliff Dapper to the Crackers in exchange for breaking Harwell's broadcasting contract, the only known instance in baseball history where a player was traded for a broadcaster.
+He was acquired by the Dodgers in 1948 after general manager Branch Rickey arranged an unprecedented deal: Brooklyn traded catcher Cliff Dapper to the Atlanta Crackers in exchange for Harwell’s release from his broadcasting contract.
+It remains the only known instance in Major League Baseball history of a player being traded for a broadcaster.

 Harwell broadcast for the Dodgers through 1949, the New York Giants from 1950 to 1953, and the Baltimore Orioles from 1954 to 1959.
 Harwell was the lead broadcaster on Orioles broadcasts on WCBM-AM and WMAR-TV in 1955, working alongside Chuck Thompson.
 The next year Thompson moved on to Washington D.C. to broadcast the Senator games until returning to the Orioles in 1962.
 Early in Harwell's career, he also broadcast The Masters golf tournament, as well as pro and college football.